ahoereth/featured-video-plus/readme.txt

 = I activated local video support, how do I use it? =
 * Add a __mp4__, __webM__ or __ogv__ video to your Media Library
-* Copy the ´Link To Media File´ and paste it into the Featured Video box
+* Copy the `Link To Media File` and paste it into the Featured Video box
 * For better [compatibility](http://videojs.com/#compatibilitychart) upload a second version of the same video with a different format and paste the URL in the second input box as a fallback.

 = What is the easiest way to get my video into these formats? =